qgis/QGIS-Enhancement-Proposals/qep-320-backport-policy.md

     after one point release cycle delay.
 This ensures that the changes have been included in a stable release for at least one cycle prior to inclusion in the LTR, significantly reducing risk of mid-LTR regressions.
+    - 3.1.1.1.
+In the case that a regression is identified in a queued LTR backport, either the backport should be reverted from the LTR branch OR case taken to ensure a regression fix is merged for the same LTR release the original buggy backport.
   - 3.1.2.
 Exceptions are made for the following backports, which are permissible for immediate backporting into the LTR branch:
     - 3.1.2.1.
 Crash fixes